raoconnor/raoconnor.github.io/_posts/2023-01-23-nsxt-home-lab-setup.md

 Setting up a homelab to run NSX-T is probably not the best place to start if you are just rebuilding a homelab after a couple of years of hiatus in the cloud.

 #### Basic requirements
-dns, shared storage, vCenter, ESX cluster of two or three hosts, lots of RAM (12 GB for the VCSA, 16 GB for a single NSX-T Manager, and 4GB each for the two edge nodes) and sufficient CPU.
+DNS, shared storage, vCenter, hosts to run VCSA, NSX-T Manager, and the transport zones, each host needs at least 4 CPUs each, 12 GB of memory for the VCSA, another 16 GB for a single NSX-T Manager, and 16GB each for the two edge nodes to run the Transport Zones

+***(note) I tried deploying the VCSA directly from workstation and for some wierd reason it fails on stage two)***

 #### Hardware
 In my case I had a Intel NUC8BEB with a i5-8259U CPU which gives me up to 3.80 Ghz and 64 GB of RAM and a Maxtang NX6412 with a Celeron J6412 which provides 2.60GHZ and 32GB of RAM.